Introduction to Finsemble

 Whereas the Linker provides a turnkey method for users to automatically sync context, the Drag and Drop client allows users the agency to actively transfer data.
 Components are able to register data types that they can emit or receive.
 Users can then drag and drop relevant snippets between components.
 For example, a Salesforce opportunity could be dragged into a Symphony chat.

 A customizable UI component and an integration with Elasticsearch provides the ability to search for and launch workspaces and apps.
-Soon, individual components will be able to register their contents with Finsemble.
+Individual components able to register their contents with Finsemble.
 For example, a search for “AMZN” would reveal Advanced Chart -> Symbol -> AMZN, with the ability to launch a chart set to that symbol.

 What Developers Get With Finsemble